Flesh of My Flesh, Blood of My Blood

-Flesh of My Flesh, Blood of My Blood is the second album by American rapper DMX.
-The album was released on December 22, 1998, by Def Jam Recordings Music Group Inc. and Ruff Ryders, a little more than seven months after his debut album, It's Dark and Hell Is Hot.
-It entered the charts at number 1 (and stayed there for three consecutive weeks) with over 670,000 units shipped in the first week.
+Flesh of My Flesh, Blood of My Blood is the second studio album by American rapper DMX.
+The album was released on December 22, 1998, by Def Jam Recordings and Ruff Ryders Entertainment, only seven months after his debut album, It's Dark and Hell Is Hot.

+Commercial performance

+It debuted on the Billboard 200 at number one (and stayed there for three consecutive weeks) with over 670,000 units shipped in the first week.
+In January 1999, the album was ousted from the top spot by Britney Spears' debut, ...Baby One More Time.
 The album eventually went 3× platinum in the US.

-DMX became the second rapper to have two albums released in the same calendar year debut at number one on the Billboard 200.
-The latter album to have done so was released posthumously by Tupac Shakur under the alias Makaveli.
+DMX became the second artist to have two albums released in the same calendar year debut at number one on the Billboard 200.
+The latter album to have done so was released posthumously by Tupac Shakur under the alias Makaveli (his first was All Eyez on Me, while the second was The Don Killuminati: The 7 Day Theory).

 Track listing

 Credits adapted from the album's liner notes.